Color in photography is so important that even in black and white photos, the colors you capture make a difference to the outcome of the photo!

 5. Lightroom Classic saturation slider

-To boost, or mute, colors globally in Lightroom, the saturation slider is useful.
-You just need to watch out that you don’t go too far as this is very easily done with the saturation slider and when you’ve been processing for a while it’s easy to “get lost in the colors” and overdo it (surprisingly easy!).
+However, be careful that you don’t go too far as it’s very easily done with the saturation slider.
+When you’ve been processing for a while it’s easy to “get lost in the colors” and overdo it (surprisingly easy!).